I may speak alike to you and my own conscious heart. —Percy Bysshe Shelley (1792–1822)

 Delirium (acute confusional state): Delirium means an acute, transient confusional state characterized by global impairment of the sensorium.
 The Pt shows disorientation, amnesia, misperceptions, hallucinations, (often vivid) delusions, brief attention span, disconnected thoughts, irrational or incoherent mutterings, and abnormally decreased or increased psychomotor activity (agitation).
 Rating scales enable a quantitative assessment (Trzepacz et al., 2002).
 In a phrase, the Pt is "out of his head."
 The sleep and wake periods fail.
 Any such state of excessive neuronal activity may eventually cause tremors and convulsions (Diagnostic and Statistical Manual of Mental Disorders, 4th ed., 1994; Lipowski, 1989; Victor and Ropper, 2001).
 The delirious Pts then return to their previous mental state, or delirium may precede coma.
 Demented Pts may have periods of superimposed delirium.
 In aged and demented persons, delirium occurs most commonly at night.
 The causes of delirium include intracranial hemorrhage, infection, sleep deprivation, various drugs or withdrawal from drugs, toxic or metabolic states, and fever.
 Withdrawal from alcohol or other depressant drugs causes delirium tremens, the classic example of delirium with excitement and often seizures (Chapter 11).

 Coma (from the Greek word Koma meaning deep sleep) is sustained pathologic unconsciousness resulting from dysfunction of the ascending reticular activating system (ARAS) in the brainstem tegmentum or both cerebral hemispheres.
-Comatose patients cannot be aroused and their eyes remain closed (The ...
+Comatose patients cannot be aroused and ...